dhausk/backendOilChange/README.md

-# The Backend of OilChange
+# The Back end of OilChange
 ### Welcome to the backside of OIL CHANGE
 Oil Change is using Node.js, Express on its server and using Postgesql for the database.
 There are two tables in our database.
 The first table is a table of vehicles, a year of manufacture, make, model and a notes column.
 The second table is a log table that consists of vehicle_id, the milage, a time stamp, the maintenance performed, some notes, and the total cost of the maintenance.